typelevel/typelevel.github.com/_events/2016-03-summit-philadelphia.md

 If you would like to talk to us about sponsorship options, please get in touch with us:

 <a class="btn large" href="mailto:info@typelevel.org">Become a sponsor</a>

+## Assistance and Bursaries

+We are providing bursaries and assistance for speakers and attendees.
+You can read more about this [on our blog]({% post_url 2016-01-14-summit_assistance %}) and apply using the button below:

+<a class="btn large" href="https://docs.google.com/a/underscoreconsulting.com/forms/d/1hhia7etHm_UT4WnQS7JTyGE03z-2-T1xJGujOkvacjs/viewform">Apply for bursaries / speaker assistance</a>